Best Backpacking Pack

 - Stuff pocket for jackets or other bulky items

-- Hybrid U-shaped main compartment zipper allows access from top of pack and sides
+- Hybrid U-shaped central compartment zipper allows access from top of pack and sides

 - Hidden daisy chain and hook to attach additional gear